splch/bee-asm/README.md

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;    data section     ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-.section .data                ; the section directive is used to define a data
+.data                         ; the data directive defines a data section
-                              ; section

 hello:                        ; the CPU can jump to the hello label in memory
-	.string "hello, world\n", ; the message is a string with a new line
+	.string "hello, world\n", ; the label points to a string with a new line

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;    code section     ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-.section .text                ; the section directive is used to declare a
+.text                         ; the text directive defines where assembly code
-                              ; section of code
+							  ; is run

 .global start                 ; the global directive is used to declare a
                               ; global label

 start:                        ; the label for the start of the program
-	mov rax, 1                ; system call for write mov rdi, 1                ; file handle 1 is stdout mov rsi, hello            ; address of string to output mov rdx, 13               ; number of bytes of string syscall                   ; invoke operating system to do the write mov rax, 60               ; system call for exit xor rdi, rdi              ; exit code 0 syscall                   ; invoke operating system to exit
+	mov rax, 1                ; instruct the system to write mov rdi, 1                ; output to stdout mov rsi, hello            ; address of string to output mov rdx, 13               ; number of bytes of the string ecall                     ; call kernel to write string

+	mov rax, 60               ; instruct the system to exit mov rdi, 0                ; exit code 0
+	ecall                     ; return 0
 ```

 ## Syntax